 2. Implicit state passing vs explicit state management for fine-grained control

-Operationally, explicit state also enables better replay and postmortems, because “what happened” is represented as a state history, not a collection of logs that may or may not align.
+Operationally, explicit state improves replay and postmortems.
+What happened is captured as state history.
+It is not buried in logs that may not align.

 3. How LangChain and LangGraph can be used together in the same project